pdhoff/FABInference/README.md

 #### About
-In multiparameter problems, information sharing across parameters can be used to improve the power of statistical hypothesis tests, thereby providing smaller p-values and narrower confidence intervals, on average across parameters.
+In multiparameter problems, information sharing across parameters can be used to improve the power of statistical hypothesis tests, thereby providing smaller $p$-values and narrower confidence intervals, on average across parameters.
 The `FABInference` package provides information sharing in linear and generalized linear regression models using a syntax similar to the built-in R functions `lm` and `glm`.